Build a Trusted Brand

 Listen and improve

 The business side of banking shares many of the frustrations that consumers experience with traditional banking brands.
-Laborious form-filling and lengthy decision-making processes, combined with nontransparent fee structures, prompted Capital on Tap to launch a service that is upfront about fees and can let a company know if they qualify for a loan within two
+Laborious form-filling and lengthy decision-making processes, combined with nontransparent fee structures, prompted Capital on Tap to launch a service that is upfront about fees and can let a company know if they qualify for a loan within two minutes.

 The business lender’s Head of Growth, Alex Miles, reveals that it is only by listening to customers that the company can take the initial discontent with the banks and turn it into repeat business from customers who are happy to spread the word about what they have found to be a better alternative.

 “We’ve made many improvements but the biggest we were getting asked about, in our Trustpilot rating reviews, was integration with accountancy packages, such as Xero.
-So that’s something we’ve done, and we’ve encouraged our users to try out the better service and rate us, so we create a virtuous circle of
+So that’s something we’ve done, and we’ve encouraged our users to try out the better service and rate us, so we create a virtuous circle of better features leading to higher Trustpilot scores, which encourages more people to try out the service.”

 A barometer for business success